kkinnear/lein-zprint/README.md

 You can use the following approaches when configuring lein zprint:

   * The `$HOME/.zprintrc` file, containing a zprint options map, as described in the zprint readme.
-This configuration information will be used for all invocations of the zprint library by this user -- including lein zprint and repl calls.
+This configuration information will be used for all invocations of the zprint library by this user -- including lein zprint and zprint calls made when running in the REPL.

   * A `:zprint` options map in `project.clj`.